TemaSoul/My-dots-Hyprland-Nvidia/README.md

 # My-dots-Hyprland-Nvidia
--these are my dot files
+- these are my dot files

 # Fronts:
 - opendesktop-fonts